 - Add your sausage to the grits then gently fold in the eggs until blended.

-- With either olive or coconut oil, grease a 10-12-inch cast iron skillet then sprinkle the bottom and sides with cornmeal.
+- With either olive or coconut oil, grease a 10-12-inch cast iron skillet (or a casserole/baking dish!) then sprinkle the bottom and sides with cornmeal.
 Add your breakfast mixture then sprinkle with remaining Cheddar cheese and top with a light sprinkling of red pepper flakes.

 - Bake at 350° for 55 minutes or until set.